edmoundtysonjr-cmyk/cryptlib/architecture.md

-Alongside the certificate handling, cryptlib provides a sophisticated key storage interface that allows the use of a wide range of key database types ranging from PKCS #11 devices, PKCS #15 key files, and PGP/OpenPGP key rings through to commercial-grade RDBMSí and LDAP directories with optional SSL protection.
+Alongside the certificate handling, cryptlib provides a sophisticated key storage interface that allows the use of a wide range of key database types ranging from PKCS #11 devices, PKCS #15 key files, and PGP/OpenPGP key rings through to commercial-grade RDBMS‚Äô and LDAP directories with optional SSL protection.

 In addition to its built-in capabilities, cryptlib can make use of the crypto